 A Master of Legal Studies (MLS) allows you to build your law knowledge without pursuing credentials to practice as a lawyer.
 In other words, you can enroll in an MLS program without first earning your JD.

 At many schools, you can complete the degree in one to two years.
-Customize your education by choosing a concentration like health care, human resources, or finance.
-You may see this degree called a Master of Science of Law, Juris Master, or Master of Jurisprudence.
+Customize your education by choosing a concentration, such as health care, human resources, or finance.
+This degree may be called a Master of Science of Law, Juris Master, or Master of Jurisprudence.

-You can pursue careers in legal and non-legal professions with a law degree.
-All industries and sectors—such as corporations, non-profit organizations, or government agencies—hire require legal expertise.
+With a law degree, you can pursue careers in legal and non-legal professions.
+All industries and sectors—such as corporations, non-profit organizations, or government agencies—require legal expertise.

 Legal jobs include work as a lawyer (bankruptcy, business, criminal defense, labor, entertainment, estate planning, immigration, personal injury, tax, etc.) and a judge at the municipal, state, or federal level.